 Welded or Bonded Baffles

 Two of the jackets in this year's review feature "welded" or "bonded" baffles, which are essentially the same thing, described with different verbiage.
 These jackets are the Columbia Outdry Ex Gold and the Mountain Hardwear StretchDown Hooded.
 This construction technique fuses the inner and outer pieces of fabric together to create a baffle that holds the down using heat, chemicals, glue, or a combination of all three.
 (Honestly we aren't sure about the exact techniques used to achieve these effects, they aren't disclosed, and are likely different and proprietary from company to company, and also depending on materials.)
-There is one significant benefit to these techniques: since there are no holes in the outer fabric from sewing the baffles they are more wind impermeable and water resistant or proof.
+There is one major benefit to these techniques: since there are no holes in the outer fabric from sewing the baffles they are more wind impermeable and water resistant or proof.

 Furthermore, we noticed that the width of these dead spaces is actually quite a bit larger on the welded jackets than the sewn-through ones, and so we surmise that this method of construction may actually be less warm than sewn-through baffles, not the other way around.
 While there are many other factors at play, including type and quantity of insulation, as well as the properties of the face fabrics, we found that jackets with welded baffles were amongst the least warm of any we tested.